k0rventen/smartcity/DEVELOP.md

 The documentation for the gateway can be found here: https://www.multitech.net/developer/software/mlinux/getting-started-with-conduit-mlinux/

 The LNS used previously was Acklio.
-Switched to LorIOT for now.
+We switched to LorIOT for now.

 ## Installing the LorIOT daemon

+Connect on the gateway through SSH, reset the LoRaWAN settings, then execute the following:

 ```
 wget https://eu5pro.loriot.io/home/gwsw/loriot-multitech-conduit-ap-mcard-SPI-0-latest.sh -O loriot-install.sh